The federal Department of Veterans Affairs website is the best source for information about all VA Educational Benefits Programs.

 The Student Financial Services office at SU does not have this information.
 Instead, contact the Department of Veterans Affairs directly at 1-888-442-4551 or go to the GI Bill website.

-Most VA benefits are not considered when determining a student’s eligibility for Federal and State funding.
-However, institutional funding may be affected.
+Most VA benefits are not considered when determining a student’s eligibility for Federal and State funding but VA funding may effect institutional aid.
 To receive the most accurate information, veterans should contact Student Financial Services at 206-220-8020 to talk with or make an appointment to meet with the VA Certifying Official.

-Yes.
-For the 2014-15 VA year which begins on August 1, 2014, SU has signed a contract with the Veterans Administration to provide funding for 80 undergraduate and 30 graduate students through the Yellow Ribbon Program.
+Yes, Seattle University has participated in the Yellow Ribbon program since 2009.
+For the 2017-18 VA year, which begins on August 1, 2017, SU has signed a contract with the Veterans Administration to provide funding for 90 undergraduate and 40 graduate students through the Yellow Ribbon Program.
 Funding is awarded on a first come, first served basis.

 Please contact email@example.com for information about available slots or waiting list options.